 - Newly developed in-camera image stabilisation that works with the lens stabilisation system

 - Automatic file transfer from the EOS R5 to the image.canon cloud platform

 - 8K at 30fps

 As well as the confirmation of specifications we’ve also seen more images of the camera.

 This new camera not only challenges everything that has come before but could see Canon back on top when it comes to innovation and desirability.

-The EOS R5 has gone all out when it comes to features, most notably 8K video and market-leading image stabilisation.
+The Canon EOS R5 has gone all out when it comes to features, most notably 8K video and market-leading image stabilisation.